InteractiveDataVis/Interactive-Data-Vis-Spring2023/3_5_hierarchical/README.md

 The goals for this tutorial are:

-- To introduce [hierarchical](https://github.com/d3/d3-hierarchy) and nested data.
+- to introduce [hierarchical](https://github.com/d3/d3-hierarchy) and nested data.
-- To start exploring how d3-layout algorithms can help create complex views.
+- to start exploring how d3-layout algorithms can help create complex views.
-- To show how seemingly different views are in their nature structured very similarly (circle pack, icicle, treemap, dendrograms)
+- to show how seemingly different views are in their nature structured very similarly (circle pack, icicle, treemap, dendrograms)

 ## Setup + Serve: